 Types of Treatment Offered at Rolling Hills Hospital

-At Rolling Hills Hospital, we maintain a treatment team of professionals of who are dedicated to providing high quality care to each and every person that comes to us.
+At Rolling Hills Hospital, we maintain a treatment team of professionals of who are dedicated to providing high-quality care to each and every person that comes to us.
 All treatment regimens are individualized to meet each patient’s particular needs and stated in measurable terms within the patient’s treatment plan.
-Most of our programs use a combination of medication and cognitive behavioral therapy, but our various programs also offer additional therapeutic interventions in order to meet ongoing needs.
-Your specific needs will determine which program you will be placed in.
+Most of our treatment options use a combination of medication and cognitive behavioral therapy, but our various services also offer additional therapeutic interventions in order to meet ongoing needs.
+Your specific needs will determine which treatment you will receive.
 The following are some therapeutic treatment methods that may be part of your treatment plan:

 Individual therapy: All of our patients engage in individual therapy on a weekly basis, including a minimum of two hours each week for adolescent patients and at least one hour each week for all other units.
 During individual therapy, patients can learn to change maladaptive thought patterns and behaviors, while also working towards meeting personal treatment goals.

 Group therapy: Here at Rolling Hills, we offer a number of different process and expressive groups that are held on a weekly basis.
 The topics covered in these group sessions will vary some depending upon the unit that a person is in, but some of the topics may include anger management, coping skills, life skills, and managing mental illness.

 Family therapy: Family therapy is an important part of the treatment process and is held at least once a week for each patient.
 On our adolescent unit, family sessions must be held in-person with a licensed therapist.
 Additionally, the parents or caregivers of our adolescent patients are encouraged to attend regular treatment meetings and are able to call and check on their child on a regular basis.